-- Roaring Rampage of Revenge: The gang murdered the protagonist's wife in cold blood while gunning for him.
+- Roaring Rampage of Revenge: The gang murdered the agent's wife in cold blood while gunning for him.
 He's deadset on personally getting revenge on every single individual member involved and in the process any other gang member in his way is also going down.

 - Shout-Out: Stage 6 takes inspiration from James Bond films.
 The stage features two wooden ramps that lead into a barrel roll as in The Man with the Golden Gun and a boat jumps over the road as in Live and Let Die.

-- Tragic Keepsake: At the end of the game, when all of his wife's murderers are dead, the protagonist holds up his wife's wedding ring.
+- Tragic Keepsake: At the end of the game, when all of his wife's murderers are dead, the agent holds up his wife's wedding ring.
 He recalls the accident and the memory fades out with the ring overlaying the red hibiscus.

-- Vehicular Combat: During gameplay, the protagonist never leaves his car and it's effectively the car the player controls.
-There are a few gang members that are on foot, such as those being in the middle of stealing/smuggling or those being ready to jump on top of the hood to assault the protagonist through the windshield, but by far most are in all manner of vehicles.
+- Vehicular Combat: During gameplay, the agent never leaves his car and it's effectively the car the player controls.
+There are a few gang members that are on foot, such as those being in the middle of stealing/smuggling or those being ready to jump on top of the hood to assault the agent through the windshield, but by far most are in all manner of vehicles.
 Such vehicles include, among others, fancy cars, motorcycles, car haulers, oil trucks, and combine harvesters.
 Except for the glimpses during the intro sequence, bosses aren't shown as people, but as the cars they drive.
 With the exception of the Final Boss, the player doesn't get to know who they're after, only what car they're after.

-- Widowed at the Wedding: The protagonist is targeted for a hit when he is distracted by fresh marital bliss.
+- Widowed at the Wedding: The agent is targeted for a hit when he is distracted by fresh marital bliss.
 He and his wife are run off the road while minutes into their honeymoon and even though she wasn't the target and he was, she dies and he lives.